 The General Ledger/Fixed Assets group’s primary function is to properly record and report financial operations.
 This group also distributes per capita, elder’s retirement, and dividend payments to the membership.

-The Purchasing Division coordinates the procurement and distribution of goods and services and facilitates travel requirements for the tribal organization.
-When a tribal department needs goods, services or travel for tribal business, a Purchase Requisition or a Travel Request is submitted to the Purchasing Division.
+The Purchasing Division coordinates the procurement and distribution of goods and services and facilitates travel requirements for the Tribal organization.
+When a Tribal department needs goods, services, or travel for Tribal business, a Purchase Requisition or a Travel Request is submitted to the Purchasing Division.
 Purchasing reviews the request to ensure that the request is properly authorized and coded.
-A search for vendors, products, services and best prices is conducted before sourcing a requisition to the appropriate vendor or travel agency.
-When goods are received, they are entered into PeopleSoft as having been received and then delivered to the appropriate departments.
+A search for vendors, products, services, and best prices is conducted before sourcing a requisition to the appropriate vendor or travel agency.
+When goods are received, they are entered into PeopleSoft as having been received and are then delivered to the appropriate departments.

-The Contracts and Grants office works with tribal departments to apply for and manage substantial funding from federal, state and private granting agencies.
-Funding from Public Law 93-638 contracts and grants from other agencies is devoted to Tribal Self-Determination, assuring the tribe directs, plans and administers its own federally funded programs for education, social services, agriculture, environmental protection, health and wellness, law enforcement, construction projects, tribal court, water resources, disaster preparedness, museum assistance and pass-through funding to Southern Ute Community Action Program (SUCAP).
+The Contracts and Grants office works with Tribal departments to apply for and manage substantial funding from federal, state, and private granting agencies.
+Funding from Public Law 93-638 contracts and grants from other agencies is devoted to Tribal Self-Determination, assuring the Tribe directs, plans and administers its own federally-funded programs for education, social services, agriculture, environmental protection, health and wellness, law enforcement, construction projects, tribal court, water resources, disaster preparedness, and museum assistance.

-The Contracts and Grants office is also responsible to ensure that funding received is spent in accordance with the many federal and state regulations and private organizational requirements.
+The Contracts and Grants office is also responsible for ensuring that funding received is spent in accordance with the many federal and state regulations and private organizational requirements.
 Compliance with these requirements is as important as obtaining the funding.

-The Payroll Division provides payroll services for the tribal government/Permanent Fund and all Growth Fund entities.
-Paychecks are processed on a biweekly basis.
+The Payroll Division provides payroll services for the Tribal government/Permanent Fund and all Growth Fund entities.
+Paychecks are processed on a bi-weekly basis.
 Approximately 1,175 paychecks are processed every two weeks, and over 33,000 paychecks are processed per year.
-Appropriate tax reports are submitted to the IRS, as well as the eight related state tax agencies with tribal employment locations.
+Appropriate tax reports are submitted to the IRS, as well as to the eight related state tax agencies with tribal employment locations.
 The Payroll Division consistently meets its mission to process paychecks in a timely and accurate manner.